DC Generator Design

 A Permanent Magnet DC Generator Design

 The DC Generator is an electrical machine which converts mechanical energy in the form of motion, into electrical energy in the form of a dc voltage and current by using the principles of magnetic induction.
-The voltage and current output produced by a dc generator depends on its shaft speed (rpm) and the electrical load connected to it.
+The voltage and current output produced by a particular DC generator design depends on its shaft speed (rpm) and the electrical load connected to it.

 The shaft speed required to reach any particular output voltage is determined by the load.
 The lighter the load, the lower the rpm needed to reach the specified voltage.
 Then low rpm dc generators are a popular choice for use in wind power and hydro power battery charging systems.